amnah/yii2-user/README.md

 Add more database columns for permissions as needed.
 If you need something more powerful, look into setting up [RBAC] (https://github.com/yiisoft/yii2/blob/master/docs/guide/authorization.md).

-**Note: I may decide to switch out my current permissions implementation to a basic RBAC implementation so developers will have a better base to start with ...**

 ### How can I extend this package?

 Unfortunately you can't.
 The classes are all intertwined, so you have no choice but to either fork the